• Skip to main content

 😋 More Delicious Poultry Recipes

-• Crockpot Whole Chicken - This easy recipe is a great way to cook a rotisserie-style chicken in the comfort of your home!
+• Crockpot Whole Chicken - This easy recipe is a great way to cook a rotisserie-style chicken at home!

-• Whole Roasted Duck - If you're looking for an incredibly flavorful and impressive centerpiece for your next family meal, this duck recipe is a must!
+• Whole Roasted Duck - If you're looking for a flavorful centerpiece for your next family meal, this recipe is it!

-• Air Fryer Chicken Tenders - This air fryer recipe is an effortless way to make crispy and juicy chicken tenders that the whole family will love!
+• Air Fryer Chicken Tenders - This air fryer recipe is an effortless way to make crispy and juicy chicken tenders!

-• Sous Vide Chicken Breast - This recipe only requires a handful of simple ingredients to make perfectly juicy and tender chicken breasts every time!
+• Sous Vide Chicken Breast - This recipe requires a handful of simple ingredients to make perfectly juicy chicken breasts!

 • Roasted Pheasant - A roasted pheasant is simple, comforting, and perfect to serve on any occasion!